EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: EchoMark Design

-where \(\sigma\) is the sigmoid function.
-The enhanced spectrogram \(X'\) can be converted to waveform using a neural vocoder.

-\paragraph{RIR Generator.} In Fig.~\ref{fig:generator}, to embed a watermark into the RIR, we first map the binary message \(m \in \mathbb{B}^M\) into the latent space using a trainable embedding layer and add it to the original RIR embedding:
+{\textbf{RIR Watermarker.}} As illustrated in Fig.~\ref{fig:generator}, EchoMark embeds watermark information directly into the RIR embedding space.
+Given an \(M\)-bit binary message \(m \in \mathbb{B}^{M}\), we sequentially partition it into \(q\)-bit chips \(\{c_1, \ldots, c_n\}\), where \(n = M/q=3\), when \(M=12, q=4\)).
+Each chip is independently projected into the latent space through a fully connected layer.
+These projections are then concatenated with the original RIR embedding and fused as

-where \(m\) is an \(M\)-bit watermark message.
-From the empirical results, the maximum number of information bits is set as \(M=5\).
-Following prior work that separates early reflections and late reverberation \cite{theory-rir-model, model-fins, model-decor}, we generate the watermarked RIR \(\hat{h}\) as: